kilipan/nasin-toki/README.md

 ### pseudo-particles
 `nanpa`, `kin`, `ala`, `taso`, `anu`

-The *pseudo-particles* are words that have particle-like properties, but can sometimes also be used as content-words.
+The *pseudo-particles* are words that have particle-like properties, but can sometimes also be used like content words.
 They are therefore listed as their own category.
 As with the particles, check their respective sections in the [in-depth part](https://github.com/kilipan/nasin-toki#in-depth) for more details.